leomartinez2019/cripto-content/_site/contenido.md

 This prevents the sender from preparing a chain of blocks ahead of time by working on it continuously until he is lucky enough to get far enough ahead, then executing the transaction at that moment.
 Once the transaction is sent, the dishonest sender starts working in secret on a parallel chain containing an alternate version of his transaction.

-The recipient waits until the transaction has been added to a block and $$ z $$ blocks have been linked after it.
+The recipient waits until the transaction has been added to a block and $z$ blocks have been linked after it.
 He doesn't know the exact amount of progress the attacker has made, but assuming the honest blocks took the average expected time per block, the attacker's potential progress will be a Poisson distribution with expected value:

 $$